shyampurk/mongodb-pubnub/README.md

 MongoDB Integration with PubNub Data Stream

 #INTRODUCTION
-This application demonstrates the use of MongoDB database with PubNUb data stream.
+This application demonstrates the use of MongoDB database with PubNub data stream.
 With the help of PubNub data stream SDKs we can stream the data fetched from MongoDB to remote users.

 This application builds a simple stockticker for fetching and dislaying major stock indices from the world.
-The application has two components.The server simulates a stock market feed and the PubNub broadcast server.
-The client runs as a front end web application for displaying the price counters and can also request a history trend.
+The application has two components.The server simulates a stock market feed and implements the PubNub broadcast server.
+The client runs as a front end web application for displaying the price counters and historical price trends.

 #PRECONDITION